 Don’t compromise on translation quality

-Now, what does the single-source content translation process look like?
+Now, what does the translation process for single-source content localization look like?
 It’s different.
 Translators don’t simply get Word or Excel files and meet impossible deadlines.
 In fact, they often need to get fragmented pieces of content, possibly bereft of context, and then they meet impossible deadlines.

 This situation is a by-product of the single-source authoring methodology itself.
 For example, the authors keep long lists of UI strings in variable files, so that they’re sure they appear consistently throughout the content.
 How do you make sure that they’re translated consistently as well?
 Using a translation memory tool is a start, but the most efficient way is to translate the UI strings (in their variables files) first, and integrate this with the translation memory tool when you translate the main content.
 But this only works if you are using a translator who understands the relationship between the UI strings and the wider set of content.